Outbreak Response Plan

 - When possible, dedicate the use of non-critical equipment to a single individual.

-The facility will educate residents, staff, and visitors about COVID-19, current precautions being taken in the facility, and protective actions.
+The facility will educate residents, staff, and family/visitors about COVID-19, current precautions being taken in the facility, and protective actions.
 The facility will train and provide staff with all recommended COVID-19 PPE, to the extent PPE is available, and consistent with CDC guidance on optimization of PPE.

 - The facility shall implement universal source control for visitors and staff in the building.
 All residents, whether they have COVID-19 symptoms or not, must practice source control when around others (surgical mask) in accordance with CDC guidance.